 - Allow the skin to cool with 1/2 the mushroom mixture.

-- When the mushrooms are pureed (step 15 above), add the skin to the blender as well, pureeing it in.
+- When the mushrooms are puréed (step 8 above), add the skin to the blender as well, puréeing it in.
 (This technique is not only very GAPS-friendly, it also lends a gourmet creaminess to the sauce.
-No one will ever know it’s there; but it will add a delicious rich note to the dish.
-The photographs I’ve shown here of the recipe are the GAPS version.)
+No one will ever know it’s there, but it will add a delicious rich note to the dish.
+The photographs I’ve shown here of the recipe are the GAPS version of the sauce.)

 - Continue with the recipe as it proceeds above.

-Here are the local, wild mushrooms that my favorite locally owned market is selling right now!
-All Oregon grown- oh happy fall!
+Here are the local, wild mushrooms that my favorite locally owned market is selling right now.
+All Oregon grown.